- Home

 How can my business use digital marketing?

-Now that you know the digital marketing meaning, you might wonder how your business can take advantage of digital marketing’s many benefits.
+Now that you know digital marketing’s definition, you might wonder how your business can take advantage of digital marketing’s many benefits.

-If you’re curious about how your company can use digital marketing, check out these examples:
+If you’re curious about how your company can use digital marketing, here are some examples:

 - Build brand awareness with a social media ad campaign on Facebook